 Andrew Marvell (1621-1678) was an English poet who was discovered and befriended by John Milton, the author of Paradise Lost.
-Marvell later served in political office and saved his friend Milton from imprisonment.
+Marvell was an adept statesman who served in political office in such contrasting regimes as King Charles I, Oliver Cromwell during the Interregnum, and King Charles II.
+He saved his friend Milton from imprisonment.
 To His Coy Mistress is Marvell's most famous poem, although the following poem, published post-humously in 1681, presents a delightful twist.

 O who shall, from this dungeon, raise